-HUNDING'S SAGA - 31: GYRTH'S TALE, Of Clashes Amongst The Danes
+HUNDING'S SAGA - 31: GYRTH'S TALE, Of Clashes Amongst the Danes between Harald and Svein

 'We threw our lot in with King Harald, the one you know everyone nicknamed 'Bluetooth', owing to his weakness for bilberries',

 Gyrth began to take Tofig and Hunding back to his warrior days.
 He waved his guests to sit on the benches nearest to him.
 The fire in the hearth was built up by Bengt, his ageing thrall.
 Although he could barely see, Gyrth looked straight at the man, 'Pile up the logs, Bengt, be a good fellow.
 He has been with me for many a year now, but still needs to be told'.

 Bengt pulled a face, yet did as he was told, stiffly touched a greying forelock and bowed as he left, even though he knew Gyrth could not see him, only felt his presence.
 Nevertheless, against the light of the fire Gyrth would be able to see his stooped back as he passed.
 Tofig's father nodded acknowledgement and leaned on his stick to begin again,